pviafore/taocp/mix/programs/2.2.3/exercises.md

     See `nim.mixal`

 29. Do a mass erase to memory of a list given a) just FIRST, and b) just FIRST/SECOND.
 See list_erase.mixal

+30. If queues are reprsented with a front and end, but an empty queue is front = 0, r is undefined, what does insert and delete look like.

+Insertion: If Front is 0, Front = Rear = Node
+Deletion: If Front == Rear, Front = 0